-Our programs and services help people in every stage of life-children, youth,
+Our programs and services help people in every stage of life-children, youth, families, and elders.

 The Mother Lode office has been providing assistance to older adults in the foothill communities of Tuolumne, Calaveras, Alpine and Mono Counties.
 Our agency also provides services in Mariposa and Amador Counties.

 The older Adult Outreach and Engagement Services Program provide in-home counseling, socialization, and transportation services to elderly and dependent adults, in addition to their family members and caregivers in Calaveras and Tuolumne Counties.

 The Elder Abuse Prevention Program was created to educate the public about the physical, emotional and financial abuse of seniors.
 Outreach efforts include presentations and training sessions for Certified Nursing Assistants, facility staff, clergy, service organizations, financial institutions and other mandated reporters.
 Topics include mandated reporting procedures, identity theft, caregiver burnout and other topics in order to reduce victimization of seniors and dependent adults.

 The program volunteers provide a connection to isolated and lonely older adults as well as support, encouragement and activities.

 Legal Advocacy Program

 Free legal advocacy for adults 60 years and older is provided by the Legal Advocacy Program.
 Services include assistance with wills, landlord or renter issues, problems with contractors, fraud, and other legal issues.

 The Long-Term Care Ombudsman Program advocates for the rights and quality care of residents of skilled nursing facilities, residential care facilities for the elderly

 Ten Tips to Help You Reduce the Risk of Financial Elder Abuse